Adolis García Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.6 K/9, the first-best in the league.

-- The Blue Jays' 3.96 team ERA ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.91 team ERA that ranks ninth across all MLB pitching staffs.

-- The Blue Jays allow the third-most home runs in baseball (96 total, 1.4 per game).
+- The Blue Jays surrender the third-most home runs in baseball (97 total, 1.4 per game).

-- The right-hander last pitched on Sunday against the Minnesota Twins, when he went 4 2/3 innings, allowing six earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Texas Rangers, when he went six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.